When Children Are Suffering, the Church’s Required Response is Clear: Hope and Homes Series Part 2

 The Arc of Scripture and the Gospel 2

 If one were to dive deeply into scripture, several themes would reverberate throughout it.
 These themes include God’s creation, provision, judgment, deliverance, righteousness, faithfulness, mercy, and love.
-If studying humanity in the scriptures, you would see their sinfulness and inadequacy.
+If you study humanity in the scriptures, you will see their sinfulness and inadequacy.
 However, there is one theme that leaps out more than all of those:

 God’s never-ending pursuit of us.

 In scripture, God initially dwells with humanity.
 However, we separate ourselves from Him due to the fall.
 After that, much of scripture tells the story of God guiding us through the Law and then partially dwelling among us in the Tabernacle and Temple.
 Eventually, in Christ, God was literally and physically with us again.
 Even better, He now resides in us through the Holy Spirit.

 God never stopped pursuing us despite our broken and desperate situations.
 He consistently sought and moved toward us.
 He even went to the point of being broken and crucified so that we would not have to pay the price for our sins.
 He stepped out of Glory and His comfort for us.
 When He saw our need, He came after us.

 “..rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.”
 (Philippians 2:7)

 “But when the set time had fully come, God sent his Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship.
 Because you are his sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, ‘Abba, Father.’
 So you are no longer a slave, but God’s child; and since you are his child, God has made you also an heir.”
 (Galatians 4:4-7)